CtrlK

 Conciseness

 The skill is reasonably well-structured but includes some unnecessary verbosity.
-The Overview section explains what CodeRabbit does (which Claude would know given the context), and some steps like the PR size check (Step 4) and Slack notification (Step 5) are tangential to the core CI gate task.
+The Overview section explains what CodeRabbit does (Claude knows this).
+Steps 4 and 5 (PR size check, Slack notification) are tangential to the core skill of setting up CodeRabbit as a CI gate and add significant token cost.
 The inline comments in YAML are helpful but some are redundant.

 2 / 3